 Counseling can cater to specific groups, such as adolescents and individuals convicted of a DUI.
 Mental health professionals can teach specific groups or demographics how to manage with their alcohol-related problems and how to live healthier lives without alcohol.

 Counseling aimed toward teens with alcoholism is available for young people in crisis.
-Adolescents dealing with drinking problems can participate in individual or group counseling to learn about the benefits of achieving sobriety.
+Adolescents dealing with drinking problems can participate in individual or group counseling to learn about the benefits of quitting alcohol.
 Counseling also prepares teens to re-enter school after treatment and manage stress.

 Drinking and driving can lead to fatal car accidents.
 People charged with a DUI can receive individual and group counseling.
 In many cases, they’re required to attend counseling.
 Through DUI counseling, people can learn about the dangers of alcohol use and the serious consequences of drunk driving.

 Support groups provide a safe and nonjudgmental environment for people to receive encouragement while working to overcome their alcohol-related problems.
-With the help of alcohol abuse support groups, individuals with alcoholism or their loved ones can learn from and interact with others in similar situations.
+With the help of alcoholism resources and support groups, individuals with alcoholism or their loved ones can learn from and interact with others in similar situations.